 Take a look at the associated Garden that adjoins the Mural.
 All of the produce fromthe Justice Garden goes to a local shelter.

-PJCC Welcomes Artist-in-Residence
+PJCC WelcomeD Artist-in-Residence

 Jay Wolf Schlossberg-Cohen